raibid-labs/BrowserOS/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**What problem does this solve?**
+What problem does this solve? (describe the problem you're experiencing)
-Describe the problem or frustration you're experiencing.
+*

-**How are you working around this today?**
+How are you working around this today? (your current solution or workaround)
-What's your current solution or workaround, if any?
+*

-**What's your proposed solution?**
+What's your proposed solution? (how should BrowserOS address this?)
-How should BrowserOS address this?
+*

-**Additional context** (optional)
+Additional context (optional - add screenshots, examples, or other helpful details)
-Add screenshots, examples, or any other helpful details.
+*